 Look at it this way; Nature is kind, she is also vicious.
 You must know when and where the appropriate attitude and actions apply.
-Be silly, be serious, be loud, be gentle, just know when, where, and how.
+Be silly, be serious, be loud, be silent.
+Be assertive, be gentle… just know when, where, and how.

 Need an example?
 Cracking an inappropriate joke or making an insulting comment during a ritual is wrong, don’t do it.
 If you have to question if what you want to say is appropriate for the situation, you should probably keep it to yourself.

 Find a really good teacher… NO! find a GREAT Teacher!